Shubham-Anand-Coder/Code-Foxie-Challenge/README.md

 ## Steps to Run the Website

-1. Download all the relevant reposatories
+1. Download all the relevant repository
 2. Open Visual Studio or atom and run the command npm install
 3. Once all the dependencies mentioned in the package.json file is intalled run the command npm start to start the server
 4. Run the command node app.js and go to localhost:5015 to enter the website
+5. Work on the Node.js Weather API is still going on

 ## Screenshots attached
 ![3](https://user-images.githubusercontent.com/68725362/106994623-2d2a2900-67a3-11eb-884e-7ef204c5fda8.PNG)